ICHEC/qse/_sources/autoapi/qse/qbits/index.rst

       Check for existence of array.

-      name must be one of: 'tags', 'momenta', 'masses', 'initial_magmoms', 'initial_charges'.
+      name must be one of: 'momenta', 'masses', 'initial_magmoms', 'initial_charges'.

-   .. py:method:: set_tags(tags)

-      Set tags for all qbits.
-If only one tag is supplied, it is applied to all qbits.

-   .. py:method:: get_tags()

-      Get integer array of tags.